Sinner: Sacrifice for Redemption Reviewed on Nintendo Switch; Also available on Xbox One, PlayStation 4, PC and Mac.

 Sinner: Sacrifice for Redemption does a really good job at creating a relaxing atmosphere and then changing that into a more creepy and eerie setting when challenging a boss.
 The ‘hub’ area lures you into a false sense of security with its calming sounds; music chiming, birds chirping.
 The moment you enter a boss battle you’re brought straight back down to Earth, back to reality.
 Still, an oddly calming soundtrack but with a more erratic tone.
 Have a listen for yourself;

 Sinner: Sacrifice for Redemption‘s art style compliments it’s soundtrack perfectly.
-It’s a very dark, colourless setting which really sets the scene of the game.
+It’s a very dark, colorless setting which really sets the scene of the game.
 It genuinely has a spooky feel to it, like you feel as down and dark as Adam does.

-Sinner: Sacrifice for Redemption is a must play for souls-like fans or even if you’re someone who likes a challenge.
+Sinner: Sacrifice for Redemption is a must-play for souls-like fans or even if you’re someone who likes a challenge.
 With a totally unique boss system and the eeriest of soundtracks, you will have a lot of fun (and maybe anger) with this game.
 If you’re someone who gets annoyed easily then maybe this isn’t the game for you but hey, if you can yourself down after dying for the 10th time, then why not?